MeganNyhan/CI_PP5_SALT/README.md

 <br>

 ### UX Design: Skeleton:
-<p>the information and products are accessed through a fixed navigation menu on top of the pages and a footer.</p>
+<p>The information and products are accessed through a fixed navigation menu on top of the pages and a footer.
+The body holds the information specified by the title selected in the nav bar.</p>
 <br>

 ### UX Design: Surface: